Guided tour of Tiberias and Galilee

 According to the account, the apostle Peter, John and James were witnesses to this scene.

-Since the 4th century, the site has been dedicated to Christian worship, in Byzantine times several churches were erected which were destroyed in the 13th century by the Mamluk Emperor Baybars.
+Since the 4th century, the site has been dedicated to Christian worship, in Byzantine times several churches were erected and were destroyed in the 13th century by the Mamluk Emperor Baybars.

 At the beginning of the 20th century, one of the main architects sent by the Vatican under the name of "Antonio Barluzzi" built the modern transfiguration church.